King’s fifth-year medical students graduate early because of COVID-19

 Exceptional circumstances and an expedited process graduates fifth-year medics

-King’s College London sent out an email Friday afternoon confirming that all fourth-year medical students are now graduated.
+King’s College London sent out an email Friday afternoon confirming that all fifth-year medical students are now graduated.
 The email states that in light of the COVID-19 pandemic, and the circumstances it has created, the university is “expediting our graduation processes.”